By Shayne Philllips ‑ April 26, 2021

 So how can these traditional approaches to taxonomy be extended to also support your broader business strategy?
 One solution is to take a value stream approach.
 A technology-based taxonomy that maps each stage where additional value is added on the journey toward the end consumer – i.e. your R&D, legal and business stakeholders.

-Join us on May 11th where we will present a six-step approach to creating a comprehensive patent monitoring program that not only delivers timely, comprehensive patent information relevant to specific stakeholder groups, but crucially also contextualizes this within your IP landscape to make it truly actionable..
+In this session we will explore how creating a comprehensive patent monitoring program not only delivers timely, comprehensive patent information relevant to specific stakeholder groups, but crucially also contextualizes this within your IP landscape to make it truly actionable.
+Download Webinar.

 February 27, 2020